YanuarGuo/CrashCarGame/README.md

-# Crash Plane Game
+# Crash Car Game

 ## Overview
-Crash Plane Game is a simple 2D car dodging game developed using C# and Windows Forms.
+Crash Car Game is a simple 2D car dodging game developed using C# and Windows Forms.
 The player controls a car that moves left and right while avoiding enemy cars and collecting coins.

 ## Features
 - Move the car using arrow keys.